-Every truck driver you see, regardless of the type of equipment they’re operating or cargo they’re hauling, is required to have a CDL that is appropriate to the class of vehicle they’re driving and the type of cargo they’re transporting.
+Every truck driver you see must have a CDL appropriate to the Class of vehicle they're driving and the type of cargo they're transporting.

 The requirements for obtaining a CDL may vary from state to state.
-However, the guidelines governing what a driver can and can’t do with their level of CDL are firmly established by the federal government.
+However, the federal government firmly established the guidelines governing what a driver can and can't do with their level of CDL.

 What about a CLP?